nakutakaa/phase-1-tasklister-mini-project/README.md

 ## Lab: Build a Functioning To-Do List Application

 Instead of relying on tests, this lab is _deliverable driven_.
-You will be responsible for ensuring that your solution works as intended by testing the behavior in the browser.
+You will be responsible for ensuring that your solution works as intended by testing the type="submittype="submit" value="Create New Task"" value="Create New Task" behavior in the browser. type="submit" value="Create New Task"
 1. Fork and clone this repository
-2. Open `index.html` in Chrome
+2. Open `index.html` in Chrometype="submit" value="Create New Task"
 3. Put your JavaScript knowledge to the test and work your way through the deliverables